peterhry/peterhrynkow.com/_posts/2017-09-29-using-function-bind-for-partial-application.markdown

 // 6
 ```

-Using `Function.prototype.bind` you can partially apply `add` by giving it just the first argument `a`.
-The result is a new function that takes the remaining argument `b`.
+Using `Function.prototype.bind` allows you to partially apply a function.
+If you partially apply `add` with just the first argument `a`, the result is a new function `addTen` that adds `10` to the remaining argument `b`.

 ```js
 const add = (a, b) => a + b